egemenimre/opticks/docs/models/sharpness/sharpness_pt2.md

 - **Diffusion MTF**: The lateral diffusion of charge carriers is an **isotropic** process in the semiconductor — carriers spread equally in all directions.
 The diffusion MTF is therefore the same in both ALT and ACT for a given spatial frequency.
 However, because the Nyquist frequencies may differ between ALT and ACT (due to different effective pixel sizes), the relative impact of diffusion at each direction's Nyquist will differ.

 - **Crosstalk MTF**: Like diffusion, the nearest-neighbour coupling is generally **isotropic** for square pixels.
-However, for rectangular pixels or detectors with asymmetric structures (e.g., transfer gates or bus lines running in one direction), the crosstalk coefficient $\alpha$ can differ between ALT and ACT.
+However, for rectangular pixels or detectors with asymmetric structures (e.g., transfer gates or bus lines running in one direction), the crosstalk coefficients $X_s$ and $X_d$ can differ between ALT and ACT.

 - **CTE MTF**: This is **inherently directional**.
 Charge is transferred along one specific axis — typically along the column (ALT direction for a pushbroom) for the parallel register, and along the row (ACT direction) for the serial register.
 Each direction has a different number of transfers and potentially different CTE values.
 For a TDI (Time Delay Integration) CCD, the parallel CTE applies in the ALT direction with $N$ equal to the number of TDI stages times the number of phases.